AEW World Championship: Belt design

 The standard AEW World Championship belt has five plates on a black leather strap, and the plates are silver and gold.
 The large center plate prominently has a relief AEW logo at the center, with a diamond outline behind the logo.
 Above the logo is a banner that reads "WORLD", while below the logo is another banner that reads "CHAMPION".
 At the end of each of these banners are parts of the globe.
 Below the lower banner is a nameplate to display the reigning champion's name.
 Filigree fills in the rest of the plate.
 The two inner side plates are tall and narrow.
 Originally, the inner side plates had AEW's logo at the center while above and below this logo were two halves of the globe.
 The two outer side plates were similar to the inner ones but slightly smaller.
 The belt design was inspired by the Mid-South North American Heavyweight Championship belt, and AEW wanted their design to be significantly similar to that belt.
 It was created by well-known professional wrestling championship belt maker Dave Millican.

 After Samoa Joe won the championship at Worlds End on December 30, 2023, he ditched MJF's custom belt and brought back the standard championship belt at Dynamite: Homecoming on January 10, 2024, but with a slight change to the inner side plates, which were updated with a removable center section that can be customized with the reigning champion's logo (similar to WWE's championship belts).
-The default side plates consist of globes and AEW's logo sits above and below the removable section.
+The default side plates consist of globes in the removable center section with AEW's logo sitting above and below it (essentially the reverse of the original design); the logo on the belt itself would receive a minor update in April 2024, changing the cracked texture to a smooth finish to come in line with the company's updated logo.